mokcj0825/AngularKardiaModule/README.md

 ```bash
 ng build
 ```
-# The output will be stored in the `dist/` directory
+The output will be stored in the `dist/` directory.